in Roofnest Tips & Features / by Nick Jaynes

 Leaving your bedding inside the tent frees up much-needed space inside your Outback for extra gear.
 What’s more, it makes setting up and closing down ca

-Lastly, we come to the all-aluminum Falcon Pro.
-It’s Roofnest’s halo product.
-That’s because it combines all the best features of our other roof top tents in one premium design.
+Roofnest’s halo product, the Falcon Pro, combines all the best features in one premium design.
 Like your Outback, Falcon Pro has been engineered to withstand the harshest conditions and keep a smile on your face mile after mile and year after year.

 Falcon Pro measures 83.5 inches long and 54 inches wide.
 This makes its footprint slightly smaller than Sparrow EYE and even a better fit for the roof of the Outback.
 Falcon Pro’s top shell is shaped from a single piece of aircraft-grade aluminum.
 This means it’s both incredibly strong as well as waterproof — there are no seams for water to sneak in at.